Technology Application and Promotion Institute (DOST-TAPI)

 The Program shall provide priority funding to pre-commercialization activities of projects aligned to national S&T priorities and project proposal’s strategic relevance to national development, based on the priority areas of the DOST’s Harmonized National R&D Agenda (HNRDA) for 2017-2022 .
 These areas are the following:

-*NOTE: For health-related proposals, to be qualified under the Program and to ensure safety and effectiveness, the technology must have completed human trials (at least Phase III)
+*NOTE: For drug discovery and development proposals, to be qualified under the Program and to ensure safety and effectiveness, the technology must be at TRL 7 (completed at least Phase II trials).
+For medical devices, the technology must be at TRL 6.

 - Industry, Energy, and Emerging Technology